bitsandbooks/dotfiles/README.md

 A collection of shell scripts and "dotfiles" that I use on my machines.

 Copyright © 2025 by Rob Dumas.

-Licensed under the BSD-3-clause license.
+## License

+BSD-3-Clause

 ## Usage